Skip to main content

 }'

 For non-Bitcoin swaps, provide both initiator_source_address and initiator_destination_address.
-If the swap involves Bitcoin, only provide the address for the non-Bitcoin chain.

 • If Bitcoin is the source chain, set initiator_source_address to null.